 The HomePod comes with an array of seven beamforming tweeters that precisely focus the sound, from very narrow beams all the way to true, consistent 360º audio.
 Above all, on the top, HomePod has high-excursion woofer with a custom amplifier that produces the rich, Dense and deep bass.
 So, music on HomePod is indeed going to be an outstanding experience.

 For the Amazon Echo, it is difficult to beat HomePod in terms of Speakers.
-Amazon Echo comes with Single 2 inch tweeter which according to Amazon Fills the room with immersive sound, Omni-directional audio.
-The Amazon Echo also has a woofer that can produce some decent bass.
+Amazon Echo comes with 2.5″ woofer and 0.6″ tweeter which according to Amazon Fills the room with immersive sound, Omni-directional audio.
+The Amazon Echo also has a woofer that can produce some bass.
 On the top, below the blue glowing ring, there is an array of seven microphones that use beam-forming technology and enhanced noise cancellation.
 With far-field voice recognition, Echo can hear you ask a question from any direction even while playing music.
-So, if your sole purpose is Music, it is better to go with HomePod but wait for Google Home.

 Smart Home Features